diogoff/trackml-100/README.md

 * As before, we keep the _weights_ that correspond to each hit.

-We are _not_ going to keep multiple particles for each sequence of detectors.
+Now, we are _not_ going to keep multiple particles for each sequence of detectors.
 Instead, our goal is to keep only the "mean trajectory" of the particles that have traveled across the same sequence of detectors.

 For this purpose: